Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “Oh Heidi,” said the High Priestess.
 “You cannot believe the story that the Servants of Fear weave.
 I shall show you how it truly goes for the Servants of Love and those who serve the unknowable will of the one who put the stars in motion.”

 The Priestess raised her moth wings and I saw, written upon them in letters of sparkling golden light, a version of the wall art that I had viewed in the cave.
-On one side, I read about the Shadow Queen sitting on her far throne.
+On one side, I read about the Shadow Queen of Blood sitting on her far throne.
 The story off of the wing of the priestess said Abaddon gave birth to a son and told him he was a god among mortals.
-The Shadow Queen sent her son from her cave and told him to rule the world through fear because the multitudes had killed her son and god.
+The Shadow Queen sent her son from her cave and told him to rule the world through fear because the multitudes had killed her king and god.
 Through the shining words, I could visualize the events so clearly in my mind as if I was looking at the cave art again as they actually happened.

-On the other wing of the High Priestess, a story was revealed to my eyes and heart that had not been with the cave art of Abaddon.
-I read about a Queen of Light who was also enthroned within a cave hidden far away, who gave birth to the multitudes whom the Shadow Queen’s son inevitably ruled over with his other Servants of Fear and cruel whip.
 “All in existence are your brothers and sisters,” the Light Queen said.
-“As you leave my home and venture out into the world, remember to love all you meet for in this way you will demonstrate the unconditional love I have for all of you, my children.
+“As you leave my home and venture out into the world, remember to treat all you meet with kindness for in this way you will demonstrate the unconditional love I have for all of you, my children.
 How I love you.
 You are the most precious children to me in all creation for you are mine.
-Be kind to one another and remember you are all my family, even those who appear different from you.
+Be patient with one another for all have shadows and remember you are all my family, even those who appear different from you.
 We are all here because of the one who put the stars in motion.
-Be a Servant of Love like me and if you are exalted in the world because of your strength of heart or your physical beauty, rule with love, not fear, and in this way you will honor me.”
+Be a Servant of Love like me and if you are exalted in the world because of your strength of heart, mind, or your physical beauty, rule with love, not fear, and in this way you will honor me, your Divine Mother.”

 In the High Priestess’ version of Abaddon’s story, when the Shadow Queen’s son was given his crown, a daughter of the Light Queen was chosen from the oppressed and given to him as consort, to rule beside him with his chosen warriors and companions.
-“Here is one of the best of us,” whispered the crowds of the Light Queen’s children.
+“Here is one of the best of us,” whispered the painted crowds of the Light Queen’s children.
 “Be kind to her for she is our sister and we love her as family.
 Be the best version of yourself you can be, Lord of All, for she deserves nothing less.”

-“We love you, Sister,” whispered the revolutionary crowds as they tore apart the fallen king’s palace brick by brick.
-“Welcome back to our home.
-We missed you as you walked in the exalted worlds of our anointed king, who lied about being a god among us.
+“We love you, Sister,” whispered the painted crowd as they tore apart the fallen king’s palace brick by brick.
+“We missed you as you walked in the exalted court of our anointed king, who lied about being a god among us.
 We are sorry for all you may have loved and lost.
-We love you still, welcome home.”
+We love you still and will be your family now.
+Welcome home.”

 “Isn’t she just one of us?” one of the observing crowd whispered as they put the young woman’s hand into the open hand of the Son of Abaddon.